-- Does your business have written rules for dealing with intoxicated customers, for checking identification cards, and other policies? - Do you provide training regularly to your employees so they understand your policies, how they are to carry them out, and to whom they should report problems?
+• Does your business have written rules for dealing with intoxicated customers, checking identification cards, and other policies?

+• Do you provide training regularly to your employees so they understand your policies, how they are to carry them out, and to whom they should report problems?
 All applicants applying for retail ABC permits will be required to provide proof of Responsible Alcohol Seller/Server training PRIOR to obtaining a temporary ABC permit.
-To complete our FREE Responsible Alcohol Seller/Server Programs (RASP), go to https://abc.nc.gov/Training or visit https://abc.nc.gov/education. - Do you have your employees sign a copy of your written policies certifying that they have read and understand them?
-Provide answers to any questions the employee may have and always encourage your employees to discuss problems that may arise in their work day. - Do you support your employee's decision to refuse service to an intoxicated customer and/or those presenting fradulent identification?
+To complete our FREE Responsible Alcohol Seller/Server Programs (RASP), go to https://abc.nc.gov/education.

+• Do you have your employees sign a copy of your written policies certifying that they have read and understand them?
+Provide answers to any questions the employee may have and always encourage your employees to discuss problems that may arise in their workday.

+• Do you support your employee's decision to refuse service to an intoxicated customer and/or those presenting fraudulent identification?